Guggu-Gill/spoiler-blocker/README.md

 ![7a7a5959-dc53-44ef-aba0-bc1cf6885005](https://github.com/Guggu-Gill/spoiler-blocker/assets/128667568/2da1e9e6-c2c1-4663-8cd7-c700d6fa5ee7)

+AIM
-AIM- reduce False Negatives as much as possible even False Postives increase.
-Like reviews which are not spoiler can be blocked but one which are spoiler should be eliminated as much as possible.
+- reduce False Negatives as much as possible even False Postives increase
+- Like reviews which are not spoiler can be blocked but one which are spoiler should be eliminated as much as possible.